-A historic church built in 1870 with soaring ceilings, stained glass windows and all of the design details you would expect in such a structure is now available for short-term rentals in Utrecht, Netherlands.
-The church was converted into a spacious residence, its interior painted white for a bright and open effect.
+A historic 19th century church with soaring ceilings, stained glass windows and all of the design details you would expect in such a structure is now available for short-term rentals in Utrecht, Netherlands.
+Built in 1870, the church was converted into a spacious residence, its interior painted white for a bright and open effect.
 The addition of modular floors and stairways adds more living space without compromising the building’s original layout.

 St. Jakobus closed its doors as a place of worship in 1991.
 It was one of hundreds of churches in The Netherlands that have been phased out as church membership declines, going through various stages of alternative usage, including a period as a small concert hall and showroom for antique furniture.